 What are sprouts?

-Seeds grown in water produce sprouts.
+When seeds start to grow they produce sprouts.
 These are collected before the leaves develop and the final product is eaten whole, including the seed.
 There are many types of sprouts, examples include:

 - bean sprouts (mung bean)